andersonRocha091/tracker_api/README.md

 ## Testing

-The API was build using TDD and it is almost fully covered by unit tests.
+The API was built using TDD and it is almost fully covered by unit tests.
 In order to run the TDD tests, just use the following command:
 >```
 > npm run test
 >```